romeorizzi/TALight/README.md

 # The Wiki for this repo

 This repo has a Wiki.
 Right now this README.md file is out of order, you better go to the [Wiki](https://github.com/romeorizzi/TALight/wiki/EN_Home) that is more structured.
+In case you get to a point where the Wiki is not up to help you out, please, let us know.
+This will actually help us as well.
+It is also possibile that this README.md file can give you that extra information, but everything is really very messy in this file right now.
+We are slowly moving everything it contains within the Wiki.
+This process is almost complete by now.

 # Set-up your access to TALight services.